Adamhunter108/django-api-login/README.md

 $ # follow prompts
 $ # start django server
 $ python manage.py runserver
-$ # if no port specified, django serves at port 8000$
 ```
 >note: you may specify a port as an argument on the last command, if no port specified, django serves at port 8000 (or `http://127.0.0.1:8000/` or `http://localhost:8000/`)